Michael Neary (bishop): Child protection

 Neary was praised for his actions in a review into the handling of clerical sexual abuse allegations in the Archdiocese of Tuam that published on 30 November 2011.
 The report stated that while serious harm was done to children by a few priests of the archdiocese, Neary met allegations "with a steadily serious approach, taking appropriate action under existing guidelines, and rapidly assimilating the lesson of the necessity for the removal of the priest, where there is a credible allegation, pending investigation".

 The report also stated that it is clear from the "excellent records" that a genuine effort was made to gather evidence from victims and their families during the Church inquiry stage and such "thoroughness is to be commended".
 The report added that "[it was] also a fair reflection to say that the archbishop has met resistance in asking a priest to step aside from public ministry", and that it was "to his credit that in spite of opposition, [Neary] has maintained his authority and kept some men out of ministry where there is evidence to suggest that they should be viewed as dangerous and should not have access to young people."

 Neary called the report "an enormous tribute to all working in this area", added that it was "very encouraging to see that their work has been recognised, affirmed and appreciated in the report".

+Association of Papal Knights homily

+In a 2014 homily, Archbishop Neary stated, "Our priests tell me of measurably declining congregations and a steady, if still quite gentle, dropping in contributions.
+They see few teenagers in their churches.
+They feel, intuitively, that the temporary lapsing noticeable here from about the seventies is changing.
+They fear that those falling away in recent years will not return...Even the outright hostility we had been experiencing from sections of the media, the political establishment and some of the public has curiously abated.
+This, if I am right, is not because the depth of our piety and the brilliance of our arguments have made them think again.
+This is because the whole society...is tacitly acknowledging something that hardly needs to be said.
+That a great struggle, social, political, intellectual and profoundly cultural, has been fought.
+And that we have lost".